sous-chefs/jenkins/CONTRIBUTING.md

 1. New features without accompanying Test Kitchen tests
 1. New features without accompanying usage documentation
-1. Pull requests with a broken build
+1. Pull requests with a broken build (Travis will automatically mark the build as passing/failing on GitHub, but you can also check the build manually by visiting https://travis-ci.org/opscode-cookbooks/jenkins)

 Coding Standards